 Solution

-For this public information hoarding design we focused on simplicity to avoid distracting from United Utilities’ message to customers.
-Despite that simplicity, the design manages to stand out, not get lost, in the wide range of locations where work has been taking place, rural or urban.
-We also considered versatility during the creative process, ensuring that all hoarding designs could be easily adapted to match specific locations.
+For this public information hoarding design, we focused on simplicity to avoid distracting from United Utilities’ message to customers.
+The result is direct and easy to read, yet it still stands out across the varied locations where work has been taking place, whether rural or urban.

 Big bold headlines, lifestyle shots of United Utilities customers and staff, a bright colour palette and an informative set of icons all contribute to turning the hoarding design into a set of customer communications that attract attention and immediately engage.